LL97 Covered Buildings List FAQs

 1. There are multiple buildings on the BBL.

-LL97 requires compliance at the level of an individual building (as designated by a Building Information Number, or BIN), even though the identifying information in the CBLs are tax lots (as designated by a Borough-Block-and-Lot number, or BBL).
+LL97 requires compliance at the level of an individual building (as designated by a Building Identification Number, or BIN), even though the identifying information in the CBLs are tax lots (as designated by a Borough-Block-and-Lot number, or BBL).
 If there are multiple buildings on a BBL, such buildings may be subject to different compliance paths.
 Each building must demonstrate compliance with the compliance path that is appropriate for that building, regardless of the appropriate compliance path for other buildings on the same lot.

 2. A building qualifies for multiple compliance paths.